julien6387/supvisors/docs/special.rst

     * ``ISOLATED`` if `Auto-Fencing`_ is activated.

 Another possibility is when it is predictable that some nodes may be started later.
-For example, the pool of nodes may include servers that will always be started from the very beginning and workstations that may be started only on demand.
+For example, the pool of nodes may include servers that will always be started from the very beginning and consoles that may be started only on demand.
 In this case, it would be a pity to always wait for ``synchro_timeout`` seconds.
 That's why the ``force_synchro_if`` attribute has been introduced so that the synchronization phase is considered completed when a subset of the nodes declared in ``address_list`` are ``RUNNING``.